snarflakes/PiEthereumWallet/README.md

 Available on ETH L1 or convert quickly to any EVM based chain and its uniswap v2 variant!

+On device start, a ETH wallet will be created and saved as a .csv file called ETHEREUMWALLET.csv in the boot drive.
+Wallet address and private key will be easily viewable on any computer with a microSD card adapter.
+If you want to onboard a bunch of people, just bring copies of your preloaded microSD card and each new one will generate a new wallet and be ready for onboarding.

 # Installation

-A) Basic Raspberry Pi Zero setup for NOOBS.  start here if you have no clue what to do with your hardware. https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html
+A) Basic Raspberry Pi Zero setup for NOOBS.  start here if you have no clue what to do with your hardware or are very security minded. https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html

 OR if you want seemless wifi connectivity at every boot (best option)